charles-hood/gatsby-starter-foundation-personal/src/content/pages/contact.md

 ---
 template: contact-page
 slug: /contact
-title: Get in touch
+title: Use this form to send me a message
 ---
-Use this form to send me a message
+(Or you can send a DM on Twitter: <https://twitter.com/charleshood>)